-Here’s the top 7 things to do in Luang Prabang.
+Here’s my top 4 outdoor activities to do in Luang Prabang.

 From the first swimming waterhole, you head up the dirt path to the waterfall.